PostgreSQL - Day 1

 2. PostgreSQL and Relational Database

-is a programming language that manages data held in relational
+SQL is a programming language that manages data held in relational databases.

 How data is stored